syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 ### iOS

-To launch the image editor in iOS, call the SfImageEditorRenderer() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:
+To launch the image editor in iOS, call the SfImageEditorRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:

 {% highlight C# %}